When working in Luxembourg as a freelancer or self-employed person you are required to pay taxes. Fear not, there are some perks however.

 Where Luxembourg shines with low tax rates is within its intellectual property (IP) rights label that covers everything from usual patents to domain names, trademarks, knowledge skills, designs, copyrights, models, trade secrets, and more.
 Businesses like Amazon, Skype, iTunes, PayPal and more have European headquarters here because of this widely-accepted IP umbrella.

 The catch lies within corporation tax.
-The usual percentage for a company to pay corporation tax is almost 30 percent (29.22 percent to be exact).
+The usual percentage for a company to pay corporation tax is almost 30% (29.22% to be exact).

-So if you are a freelancer or a small business, look into corporation tax benefits and see what advantages it can offer you as a entrepreneur living in Luxembourg on the long term.
+So if you are a freelancer or a small business, or searching for work, look into corporation tax benefits and see what advantages it can offer you as a entrepreneur living in Luxembourg on the long term.